Goal and Impact

 We strive for a nursing workforce that reflects the diversity of the nation’s population.
 Increasing the number of nurses from different backgrounds, including races, gender, and ethnicities, will contribute to better health and health care for all.
 From such diversity in nursing comes a deeper understanding of the elements that affect a person’s health and emotional well-being, and ultimately, improved care and treatment in order to achieve health equity.

 The number of minority students enrolled in advanced nursing education is increasing.
 Some 30 percent of students at the baccalaureate, master’s, doctoral, and doctor of nursing practice program levels represent minority populations.
-In addition, male students represented nearly 12 percent of baccalaureate students and nearly 11 percent of graduate nursing students in 2014, up from 9.5 percent in 2005.
+The number of men in nursing is also increasing.
+In 2018, 14 percent of pre-licensure RN program graduates were male.

 This graph is a part of the Campaign for Action Dashboard, a series of charts and graphs that show goals by which the Campaign evaluates its efforts to implement recommendations in the Institute of Medicine’s The Future of Nursing, Leading Change, Advancing Health.